anandameyer/Raydium-Concentrated-Liquidity-Pool-Indexer/README.md

-# serum-investigation
+# Raydium Concentrated Liquidity Pool

-This project track fresh wallet created for particular token on solana blockchain.
+This project indexing Raydium Concentrated Liquidity Pool on solana using SQD SDK.

 ## About SDK